srudkin12/IntrotoR/README.md

 An Intro to R.docx - The step by step commentary and exercises for the session

-Slides.pdf - Slides used in the presentation (Available soon)
+Slides for Intro to R.pdf - Slides used in the presentation

 citiesdata.csv - Cleaned dataset used for the session

 rintrocodes.txt - Codes used for the examples in the notes

 rintro solutions.txt - Codes used to create the solutions (Available soon)

-Additional Materials - Additional elements not included within the main document.
-(Available soon)

 This session is based upon data downloaded from Eurostat and discussed in the paper by Castelli et al. (2023).
 Reference is also made to the work of Wickham (2011) and Wickham and Grolemund (2016).